Agomelatine vs duloxetine

 Duloxetine is a serotonin-norepinephrine reuptake inhibitor (SNRI), which increases the levels of serotonin and norepinephrine in the brain by blocking their reuptake.
 This helps improve mood and reduce pain signals in the brain.

-See also Duloxetine degradation
+See also Duloxetine bupropion interaction

 Aspect Agomelatine Duloxetine